 If you’re looking for “Kodak Moment” then follow the rules.
-But if you’re looking to create killer images, ones that grab and hold people’s attention, then break the rules and see what you get.
+But if you’re looking to create great images, ones that you really love, then break the rules and see what you get.
 You might be surprised.

 Why is there so much cancer around us?
 Is there really an increase in cancer rates or is it just talked about more?
 Is it safe to microwave plastic ware?
 Does organic food really help to prevent cancer?